National Museum of Ireland (Archeology & History)

 The Museum Building

-The imposing entrance, with its marble pillars, opens into a large central gallery from which the main exhibition areas of the museum open.
-It is located right beside the Irish Parliament buildings and actually a little overshadowed by them.
+It is located right beside the Irish Parliament buildings and is perhaps a little overshadowed by them.

 Visiting the Museum